24U Funding

 24U funding in preschools

-24U funding in preschools is a central government initiative, which allows 15 hours of free childcare for targeted two year olds until they start school.
+24U funding is not to be confused with the government’s expanded 15 hours of free childcare for 2-year-olds which is for eligible working families.
+For more information on this funding please visit Childcare Choices.24U funding in preschools is a central government initiative, which allows 15 hours of free childcare for targeted two year olds until they start school.
 Get in touch with the staff at Little Greenfields Preschool C.I.C for more details.
 We are based in Shrewsbury.

 Benefits of childcare